Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Experiments

 \subsection{Atom Type Generation}

-We consider atom type generation task, where we generate atom types conditioned on a crystal structure to demonstrate that the proposed multimodal flow model naturally supports structure-to-composition generation using the same model.
+We consider the atom type generation task, abbreviated ATG, where we generate atom types conditioned on a crystal structure to demonstrate that the proposed multimodal flow model naturally supports structure-to-composition generation using the same model.
 This setting reflects a common case in materials datasets, where nearly identical crystal structures can support multiple chemically valid compositions.
 As a result, it is particularly relevant for exploring atomic substitution patterns within a fixed structure.
-A deterministic baseline, CGCNN~\citep{xie2018crystal}, is included as a reference point for validity and accuracy.
+To our knowledge, structure-conditioned ATG has not been studied as a stand-alone generative task in prior crystal generative modeling work; we therefore adapt the deterministic property-prediction model CGCNN~\citep{xie2018crystal} and the generative model FlowMM~\citep{miller2024flowmm} to the ATG task as reference points for compositional validity and accuracy.

 \textbf{Results.} MCFlow generates compositionally valid and diverse atom types when conditioned on a fixed crystal structure.
-Compared to a deterministic baseline, MCFlow exhibits greater diversity across multiple samples per structure while maintaining high compositional validity, reflecting the probabilistic nature of multimodal flow model (\cref{tab:atg}).
+Compared to the baselines, MCFlow exhibits greater diversity across multiple samples per structure while maintaining higher compositional validity (\cref{tab:atg}).
 Further qualitative samples illustrating compositional diversity in atom type generation are provided in \cref{app:visualizations}.
 These results illustrate that a single fixed crystal structure can be compatible with multiple valid compositions.

+\textbf{Atom type substitution.} Building on atom type generation, MCFlow can perform atom type substitution: at each ATG step, we sample atom types from the CTMC posterior and overwrite the atom types at the known sites with given types, so only the masked sites are sampled.
+Across four structurally and functionally diverse MP-20 test-set materials---a cubic Pm$\bar{3}$m perovskite oxide (AcGaO$_3$), an orthorhombic Pnma silicide intermetallic for hydrogen storage (Zr$_4$Fe$_4$Si$_4$), a cubic Fm$\bar{3}$m full Heusler spintronic half-metal (Mn$_2$VGa), and a cubic Fd$\bar{3}$m spinel photocatalyst (Ca$_2$In$_4$O$_8$)---masking one element and drawing 100 samples yields chemically meaningful top substitutions (\cref{tab:masked_atg}): the top-3 predicted elements mostly correspond to known Materials Project entries that share the same space group as the original structure.
+This indicates that MCFlow has learned physically meaningful atom substitution patterns from data, without substitution rules.